Karan-Manhas/airflow-local-env/README.md

 In file secrets/connections.yaml you can add connections to be accessed in your DAGs.

-## User and password

-When the environment is ready, a user and password authentication will be prompted.
-By default, use these credentials:

-- user: airflow
-- pass: airflow

 ## Install dependencies

 You can add your custom dependencies in the requirements.txt, and install with the following command: